devleaks/cockpitdecks-docs/docs/Concepts/Introduction.md

 Cockpitdecks proceeds by numerous autonomous pieces of program that do some very precise task independently of each other, like listening to what happens on a deck or in the simulation software, and the Cockpit is responsible to orchestrate all these pieces of program so that they work in harmony to timely display information on decks or issue commands to simulation software.

+## Simulator

+The Simulator is an entity that bridges Cockpitdecks and the flight simulation software.

 ## Configuration

-Cockpitdecks configuration is a folder (always named `deckconfig`), organized into sub-folders, where the Cockpit will find all instructions to execute, both on the simulator side and on the deck side.
+Cockpitdecks configuration is a folder (always named `deckconfig`), organized into sub-folders, where the Cockpit will find all instructions to execute, both on the simulator side and on the deck side and what to display on the decks.

 # Cockpitdecks « Internal » Objects

-Internally, Cockpitdecks uses a few objects whose function are easy to understand.
+Internally, Cockpitdecks uses a few objects with functions easy to understand.

 ## Variable